 However, we can still provide some rough rules of thumb.

 When Square is Cheaper

-If you accept credit cards by swiping / dipping / tapping, Square will be the (very slightly) lower cost option at 2.6% and 10 cents vs. 2.7% and 10 cents.
+If you accept credit cards by swiping / dipping / tapping, Square may be lower cost for certain types of businesses, such as some retailers.

 Coffee shops, food trucks, and other small-ticket businesses could benefit from Square’s basic flat rate plan.

 If you accept cards by swiping / dipping / tapping, Clover will be the lower cost option if your average transaction is over $10, you’re accepting more than $3,000/month in cards, AND you get competitive interchange plus processing.

 Clover’s software plans for POS systems often lower monthly cost than Square Register software plans, so if you’re looking to use the full POS system, Clover will often be a better choice.

 Still not sure which solution to choose?
 You can see quotes for processing using a Clover system through CardFellow and contact us for assistance determining the best option for your needs.
 Get started!